fioncat/kube-ansible/README.md

 python3 download.py inventory
 ```

-All the binaries will be downloaded to `./bin` directory, and they will be uploaded to the servers by `ansible` during deployment.
+All the binaries will be downloaded to `./bin` directory, and they will be uploaded to the servers by Ansible during deployment.

 ## Generating Certificates

 Before starting the deployment, you need to generate all the SSL certificate files required by the cluster.
-The certificate generation is done locally, so please make sure that your machine has `openssl` tool installed correctly.
+The certificate generation is done locally, so please make sure that your Ansible machine has `openssl` tool installed correctly.

 To generate the certificates, run the following command: